 2023 2024 ZED Testing Information

-All public schools in Minnesota are responsible for meeting the educational needs of all students.
-Therefore all students are required to participate in the statewide assessment program to see that these needs are being met.
+The purpose of administering statewide testing to all students in Minnesota is to measure student learning of the Minnesota Academic Standards.
+The rationale and source of this requirement is from the Minnesota State legislature: Minnesota Statutes, Section 120B.30 and ESSA.
+Because of this legislation, all public schools in Minnesota are responsible for meeting the educational needs of all students.
+Therefore, all students are required to participate in the statewide assessment program to see that these needs are being met.
 Students in grades 3-8, 10, and 11 are required to take the MCA (Minnesota Comprehensive Assessment) or the MTAS (Minnesota Test of Academic Skills).
 Test results will be released on the following schedule:

 Public release of final assessment results August 24, 2023

 Student reports arrive in the district August 24, 2023

 Reports sent to parents Prior to Fall conferences

 MCA - These tests are administered once per year to see how well schools have instructed students in reading, mathematics, and science.
 These tests are given online or available with accommodations (paper/pencil).
 (Minnesota Statutes, Section 120B.30 and ESSA)